liesjacobs/WFE_practicals/practical1/intro.md

 ### Defining string objects

-string objects start and end with a single quote
+String objects start and end with a single quote

 ```javascript
 var myVariable = 'I am a string';